NikolayZak/TFT_Board_Solver/README.md

 # TFT_Board_Solver
-Solves the TFT boards with the most amount of synergies active
+Solves TFT boards with the most amount of synergies active